du-cki/openwrt-smaller-tailscale/README.md

 ## OpenWRT Smaller Tailscale

 > [!WARNING]
 > This script generates binaries automatically and does not come with any warranty.
-As of the time of writing, `Tailscale v1.84.2` works fine on `Xiaomi Mi Router 4A Gigabit Edition` running `OpenWrt 22.03.2 r19803-9a599fee93`.
+As of the time of writing, `Tailscale v1.84.2` works fine on `Xiaomi Mi Router 4A Gigabit Edition` (≈8512 KiB storage) running `OpenWrt 22.03.2 r19803-9a599fee93`.
 Proceed with caution and use this software at your own risk.

 > [!NOTE]
 > This project is not affiliated with Tailscale.
 Use at your own risk.